-When discussing Android app development for the Google Play Store, one topic that comes up is Google’s requirement for all apps to have a privacy policy.
+When developing Android apps for the Google Play Store, Google requires all apps to have a privacy policy.

-In addition to complying with Google’s data processing guidelines, you must ensure your Android privacy policy follows all data privacy laws and regulations that may apply to your app.
+In addition to complying with Google’s data processing guidelines, your Android privacy policy must follow all applicable data privacy laws.

-2. What are the Android & Google Play Privacy Policy Requirements?
+- What Are the Android & Google Play Privacy Policy Requirements?

 Do I Need a Privacy Policy for My Android App?